spec-first/connexion/README.rst

 Server Backend
 --------------

-Connexion uses the default Flask server.
+By default Connexion uses the Flask_ server.
 For asynchronous applications, you can also use Tornado_ as the HTTP server.
 To do this, set your server to ``tornado``: